Joanne Cull

 Collaboration can take many forms – from co-developing the research a postgraduate student is undertaking for their PhD, to engaging a PhD student on a specific project that does not link directly to their PhD but uses their skills to address an issue.

-Research supervisor: Professor Gill Thomson
+Research Supervisor: Professor Gill Thomson

-PhD student contact: Joanne Cull
+Student: Joanne Cull

 Interested in studying postgraduate research?